Vyral/base-template/_drafts/the-latest-real-estate-trend-the-build-to-rent-movement.md

 {% include youtube.html %}

-Have you heard of the new build-to-rent real estate trend?
+<center>Have you heard of the new build-to-rent real estate trend?</center>

 Build-to-rent communities are communities of single-family homes that are only available as rentals.
 These properties have the feel of regular single-family homes, but with the amenities and exterior maintenance that you’d find at an apartment complex.